Sanjayvignesh2903/Data-structure/README.md

 1. Implement a C Program for B Tree and perform Insertion of Nodes

 2. Implement a C Program for TRIE Tree and perform Insertion  of Nodes

+Day 12

+12.1.
+Implement a C Program to perform Hashing with all collision resolving techniques

+12.2.
+Implement a C Program for Min Heap and Max Heap and perform Insertion of Nodes

+12.3.
+Implement a C Program to perform Heap sort both ascending and Descending order

+Day 13

+13.1 Bubble Sort

+13.2 Insertion Sort

+13.3 Radix Sort

+13.4 Merge Sort

+13.5 Shell Sort

+Day 14

+14.1 Selection Sort

+14.2 Quick Sort

+Day 15

+15.1 Graph representation using array

+15.2 Graph representation using Linked List